Dynamic Correlation as an Incentive Device: Optimal mediation

-It is crucial that optimal mediation induces an intrinsically dynamic correlated information structure, in that it secretly randomizes over different continuations across different past messages instead of simply randomizing over stage-game actions.
-To see this, consider a communication device that specifies an initial utility and operates as described in the proposition, except that in part 1 the worker's future utility upon each output realization is independent of whether the firm recommended acceptance with effort or acceptance with shirking.
-The outcome distribution induced by such a device can be replicated by a PPE in the no-mediation benchmark, so there is no payoff gain from mediation.
-The reason is that to induce a nontrivial distribution over effort and shirking by the worker as in part 1, the firm must then pick future utilities such that the worker is indifferent between exerting effort and shirking, irrespective of the recommendation the worker receives, resulting in the same indifference constraint on payoffs imposed by mixed strategies in the benchmark.
+It is also crucial that the correlation induced by optimal mediation is intrinsically dynamic, in that it secretly randomizes over different continuations across different past private messages instead of just randomizing over stage-game action profiles.
+This is because the value of correlation here arises from strictly bypassing the indifference condition underlying mixed strategies.
+To see this, consider a communication device that specifies an initial utility and operates as described in the proposition, except that in part 1 the worker's future utility upon each output realization is independent of the realized message profile.
+This communication device generates an effectively static correlated information structure, and the outcome distribution induced by such a device can be replicated by a PPE in the benchmark.
+There is then no gain from mediation.
+The reason is that to induce a nontrivial distribution over effort and shirking by the worker as in part 1, the firm must then pick future utilities such that the worker is indifferent between exerting effort and shirking irrespective of the recommendation he receives, resulting in the same indifference constraint on payoffs imposed by mixed strategies in the benchmark.

-To understand how \cref{prop:main} is derived, it is essential to examine the structure of the upper boundary $F$ at the same time.
-As mentioned, optimal communication devices are characterized by the solutions to \eqref{eq:programmain} and since \eqref{eq:programmain} is recursive, optimal communication devices and the upper boundary $F$ must be solved simultaneously. \cref{prop:F} below describes $F$.
+To prove \cref{thm:main}, it is essential to examine the upper boundary $F$ at the same time.
+This is because \eqref{eq:programmain} is recursive, so that optimal communication devices and the upper boundary $F$ must be solved simultaneously. \cref{prop:F} below describes $F$ and \cref{fig:eqmpayoffs0} illustrates it.
+I sketch a joint proof of \cref{thm:main} and \cref{prop:F} in the next section.

 \begin{prop*} Let $\gd \ge \ubar \gd$.
 The upper boundary $F$ is: \begin{enumerate}\itemsep0em \item strictly decreasing and affine on $(U^R, \bar U]$; \item strictly increasing and strictly concave on $(U^I, U^R]$; \item strictly increasing and linear on $[0, U^I]$. \end{enumerate} \end{prop*}